Breeders' Cup Horse Betting

 - Enjoy Casino, Poker, Horses, And Sports Betting Under The Same Account

 - They only accept U.S. players - No other countries allowed

-More than a single race the Breeders' Cup is a legitimate series of Grade 1 Thoroughbred races.
-Controlled by the Breeders' Cup Limited, the event has been one of the most exciting weekends for horse racing since its conception in 1984.
+More than a single race, the Breeders' Cup is a legitimate series of Grade 1 Thoroughbred races.
+Controlled by the Breeders' Cup Limited, the event has been one of the most exciting weekends for horse racing since its inception in 1984.

 In 2007, the race moved from a single-day event to a multi-day event.
 And while the races typically take place on different tracks in different locations every year, every event has been held in the United States except in 1996 when the event took place in Canada at Woodbine Racetrack.

-Other than the Kentucky Derby, Kentucky Oaks, and the Preakness Stakes, the Breeders' Cup is the largest annual horse racing event in the USA, and it has a very large global presence with gamblers.
+Other than the Kentucky Derby, the Preakness Stakes, and Belmont Stakes, the Breeders' Cup is the largest annual horse racing event in the USA, and it has a very large global presence with gamblers.
 To date, there are 14 races in the Breeders' Cup.
 Here are the races, followed by the top prize amount:

 - Juvenile Turf Sprint - 5 1/2 Furlongs, $1M